+The program has a 100% pass rate on the SCS board certification exam.
 Consider the potential benefit to your patients, to your community and to your career that residency training at UK affords you.
 Join our team and continue your journey to excellence in sports rehabilitation!

 The mission of the UK Sports Rehabilitation Residency Program is to prepare and develop the resident/candidate for advanced, independent practice in the area of sports physical therapy and ultimately for their role of contributing to the profession and society as a board certified clinical specialist in sports rehabilitation.
 Graduates will demonstrate their competency in and dedication to the sports medicine field by providing excellent patient care/customer service through efficient, evidence based practice; advancing the profession through continual learning and participation in clinical research; and educating and serving as an ambassador to the public, physical therapy students, and other professions in the organization and medical community.
 In doing so, the resident will uphold the missions, visions and purposes held by the University of Kentucky, UK Rehabilitation Services Department, UK HealthCare, and UK College of Health Sciences Division of Physical Therapy.